tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * The value of `y` when `x` is 0 is called the y-intercept.
 It is represented by the letter `b`.

-Open the next [https://docs.google.com/presentation/d/1j_WwCLWxq3nscIXxXNcEGdJfwsiIVsuWWeLBfpzLyno/edit#slide=id.g5fe5cfc349_2_19](https://docs.google.com/presentation/d/1j_WwCLWxq3nscIXxXNcEGdJfwsiIVsuWWeLBfpzLyno/edit#slide=id.g5fe5cfc349_2_19) and ask whether, on visual inspection, a trend exists (Slide 12):
+Ask whether, on visual inspection, a trend exists:

   ![Images/linear_regression01.png](Images/linear_regression01.png)